MicrosoftLearning/mslearn-openai/Instructions/VMs/01-get-started-azure-openai.md

 Azure OpenAI provides a web-based portal named **Azure OpenAI Studio**, that you can use to deploy, manage, and explore models.
 You'll start your exploration of Azure OpenAI by using Azure OpenAI Studio to deploy a model.

 1. On the **Overview** page for your Azure OpenAI resource, use the **Go to Azure OpenAI Studio** button to open Azure OpenAI Studio in a new browser tab.
-2. In Azure OpenAI Studio, create a new deployment with the following settings:
+2. In Azure OpenAI Studio, on the **Deployments** age, view your existing model deployments.
+If you don't already have one, create a new deployment of the **gpt-35-turbo** model with the following settings:
     - **Model**: gpt-35-turbo
     - **Model version**: Auto-update to default
     - **Deployment name**: *A unique name of your choice*
     - **Advanced options**
         - **Content filter**: Default
-        - **Tokens per minute rate limit**: 5K
+        - **Tokens per minute rate limit**: 5K\*
         - **Enable dynamic quota**: Enabled

-> **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
-In this exercise, you'll use the **GPT-35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
-For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.
+    > \* A rate limit of 5,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

 ## Use the Chat playground